PowerClerk Support Center

 Standard Web Adapter versus Custom List Lookup

-Figure 13: Standard Web Adapter versus Custom List Lookup
+Figure 13: Web Connector versus Custom List Lookup

 Create a Custom List Lookup